travelnxt/appacitive-docs/index.md

 ### Download

-To download a file from Appacitive for your app, you need to get a pre-signed download url which you will be using to download the file.
+To download a file from Appacitive for your app, you need to get a `pre-signed` download url for the file using its file `id`, from where you will be able to download the file.
-You can retrieve the file by sending a GET request to the file download url with the file `id` that you received while uploading the file.

 ** Parameters **